cablehead/vanilla/README.md

   the Greenlet and CFFI packages.

-- **concurrent**: for creating highly concurrent actor based architectures taking inspiration from Go to use *coroutines* and *channels* for message passing as core building blocks.
+- **concurrent**: for creating highly concurrent actor based architectures taking inspiration from Go to use coroutines and message passing as core building blocks.

 - **utilitarian**: a swiss army knife for assembling services.
 Vanilla abstracts multiplexing push/pull and request/reply message passing patterns